Skip to main content

 sick teddy bear

-At the heart of this discovery lies the microbiome - the vast ecosystem of microorganisms that call our bodies home.
-By manipulating this delicate balance in mice, the research team observed a striking increase in aggressive tendencies, particularly when the microbial disruption occurred during critical developmental stages.
+At the center of this discovery is the microbiome—the vast ecosystem of microorganisms that inhabit our bodies.
+By altering this delicate balance in mice, researchers observed a significant increase in aggressive tendencies, particularly when microbial disruption occurred during critical developmental stages.

 Remote video URL